Merxat Yalkun: Career

-Merxat began his career as a fashion model at age 22, when he entered the 2014 Asian Sportsman Contest and emerged as the top 10.
-He automatically retired from modeling.
-Following which in 2013, he signed with the agency Yu Zheng Studio.
-He signed during his third year of school, which he graduated from in 2014.
+AT 22, Merxat began his career as a fashion model by entering the 2014 Asian Sportsman Contest, where he finished in the top 10.
+He retired from modeling soon after.
+Later in 2013, he signed with the agency Yu Zheng Studio. during his third year of school, graduating the following year.

-In 2014, he starred in the historical comedy drama Cosmetology High and rose to fame as the character Zhang YiZhi.
+In 2014, he starred in the historical comedy drama Cosmetology High rising to fame as the character Zhang YiZhi.

-In 2015, Merxat starred in the historical drama Legend of Ban Shu.
-This was his first acting role.
+In 2015, Merxat starred in his first acting role in the historical drama Legend of Ban Shu.
 The same year, he starred in the fantasy romance web series The Backlight of Love, adapted from Wang Liaoliao's novel of the same title.
 The same year, he was cast in the youth military drama Deep Blue.

 In 2016, Merxat starred in the fantasy web series Demon Girl, an adaptation based on the novel of the same name by Mobai Qianjiu.
 He then starred in the crime thriller series Memory Lost, based on the novel of the same title by Ding Mo.
 The same year, he was cast in the fantasy historical epic Zhaoge.

 In 2017, Merxat starred in the modern romance drama Love & Life & Lie.
 The same year, he starred in the romantic comedy television series Above The Clouds.

 In 2018, Merxat starred in the historical romance drama Untouchable Lovers produced by Yu Zheng.
 The same year, he starred in the historical romance drama Legend of Yunxi.

 In 2019, Merxat starred in the period suspense drama Please Give Me a Pair of Wings.

 In 2020, Merxat starred in the period romance drama Winter Begonia produced by Yu Zheng.
-The same year, he played the leading role in historical romance drama For Married Doctress.
+The same year, he played the leading role in the historical romance drama For Married Doctress.

-In 2021, Merxat starred in e-sports romance drama Falling Into Your Smile as the Yu Ming/God Ming.
-He played second male lead Wei Xuan He in modern romance drama Love Under the Full Moon.
-He appeared in IQIYI modern romance Sweet Teeth as a guest role, Yin Yu.
-He starred in a web movie "Kingdom of Women" playing Tang Ao, alongside actress Meng Ziyi.
+In 2021, Merxat starred in the e-sports romance drama Falling Into Your Smile as Yu Ming/God Ming.
+He played second male lead Wei Xuan He in the modern romance drama Love Under the Full Moon.
+He had a guest role playing Yin Yu in IQIYI's modern romance Sweet Teeth.
+He starred in the web movie "Kingdom of Women" playing Tang Ao, alongside actress Meng Ziyi.

-In 2022, Merxat stars as a special guest in modern romance drama, Brilliant Cast 8.
-He plays Mu Chen.
-He plays the charming Shen Yu in "My Sassy Princess", a drama based on a novel.
-He also starred in a main role in his second movie, "Journey to the North" where he plays God Cheng Sheng, alongside actress Lai YuMeng.
+In 2022, Merxat starred as a special guest in the modern romance drama, Brilliant Cast 8, playing Mu Chen.
+He played the charming Shen Yu in "My Sassy Princess", a drama based on a novel.
+He also starred in a main role in his second movie, "Journey to the North" where he played God Cheng Sheng, alongside actress Lai Yumeng.
 The movie was released on Tencent VIP.

-He is currently filming Yue Lai at Hengdian studios.
+He has been filming Yue Lai at Hengdian studios.